benkalmus/chatAppGo/doc/BLOG.md

 TODO, describe the process of writing the code, with some explanations of types, pointers, structs and interfaces.

+API decisions
+Check if Room is running?
+What happens if a Room crashes?

 # Testing

 Okay, so I've built a PubSub containing a set of Rooms, each Room containing a set of Subscribers, and each Subscriber containing an individual link to its room and a channel for receiving messages.
 I deliberately left Message type to be an interface{}, as this will allow me to change  what kind of messages i want to send depending on the project.
 The idea is that I can reuse this code in the future and create a pub sub for an entirely different purpose to chat app.